How To Check Database Size In Oracle

 All of the databases are divided into three parts:

-- Data files: It holds the information of all the files, object, tablespaces, users etc.
+• Data files: It holds the information of all the files, objects, tablespaces, users, etc.

-- Temp Files: It keeps a record of all the temporary files in oracle database.
+• Temp Files: It records all the temporary files in the Oracle database.

-- Log files: Each activity on oracle database is recorded in the form of logs and these logs are stored in the log files.
+• Log files: Each activity on the Oracle database is recorded in the form of logs, and these logs are stored in the log files.

-In the upcoming sections, we will learn how to write queries using these objects to fetch the size of the database in oracle 21c.
+In the upcoming sections, we will learn how to write queries using these objects to fetch the database size in Oracle 21c.

 Also, check: Oracle check database status

-Oracle database 11g was once one of the popular databases but now we have new versions like 12c, 19c, and 21c (latest).
+Oracle database 11g was once one of the popular databases, but now we have new versions, such as 12c, 19c, and 21c (latest).
 Most of the companies have upgraded from 11g to other versions.

-We assume that since you are reading this section that means you are looking for a way to calculate the database size so we are going to share the steps for calculating database size in oracle 11g.
+We assume that since you are reading this section, you are looking for a way to calculate the database size, so we are going to share the steps for calculating database size in Oracle 11g.

 -- view total file and bytes